Jim Crow (character): Jim Crow laws

 Rice's famous stage persona eventually lent its name to a generalized negative and stereotypical view of black people.
 The shows peaked in the 1850s, and after Rice's death in 1860 interest in them faded.
 There was still some memory of them in the 1870s however, just as the "Jim Crow" segregation laws were surfacing in the United States.
-The Jim Crow period was later revived by President Woodrow Wilson: after a showing (the first movie viewing in the White House) of the motion picture The Birth of a Nation (1915), which glorified the Ku Klux Klan and portrayed black people as bestial rapists, he signed segregation laws and targeted black people in government.
+The Jim Crow period was later revived by President Woodrow Wilson: after a showing of the motion picture The Birth of a Nation (1915), which glorified the Ku Klux Klan and portrayed black people as bestial rapists, he signed segregation laws and targeted black people in government.
 Ida B. Wells, a well known black Republican journalist and a co-founder of the NAACP, bitterly fought against this policy.
 Jim Crow segregation only ended in the 1960s, when the civil rights movement gained national support for the Civil Rights Act.